good-ware/js-mysql/README.md

   // user: 'root', // This is the default
   // database: 'mysql', // This is the default
   password: 'password',
-  usePool: true, // Defaults to 10 connections (see )
+  usePool: true, // Defaults to 10 connections (see connectionLimit in constructor options) };

-};
+async () => {
   const connector = new mysql(config, console.log); // The second parameter is a logger function

-async () => {
-  const result = await connector.execute( async (connection) => {
+  // Acquire a database connection const result = await connector.execute( async (connection) => {
+    // Perform database operations
     const [results] = await connection.query(`select 'success' AS status`);
+    // The Promise resolves to 'success'
     return results[0].status;
   });
-  await connector.stop();
+  // Close all database connections in the pool await connector.stop();
-  return result;
+  // The Promise resolves to 'success' return result;
 }().then(console.info, console.error);
 ```